-1. In the Device window click to disable Routing Resources and make sure AutoFit Selection is still enabled on the sidebar menu.
+1. In the Device window click to disable Routing Resources and make sure Autofit Selection is still enabled on the toolbar.

 This lets you see placed objects more clearly in the Device window, without the added details of the routing.